EXOS: 2001–2008

-In 2004, EXOS founder, Mark Verstegen, released his first book "Core Performance.
+In 2004, EXOS founder, Mark Verstegen, released his first book "Core Performance".
 The next year, the company started a relationship with the Germany national football team in preparation for the 2006 World Cup.
-In 2006, the company began providing solutions to the United States Military.
+In 2006, the company began working with the United States Military.
 The company launched CPRO and CPESD products in 2008 and entered an innovation and development partnership with adidas miCoach.
 From inception until 2008, more than 25 first round picks were API athletes, including 8 each in the 2005 and 2006 NFL Drafts.

 In 2007, a fourth facility was added in Gulf Breeze, Florida, to focus on rehabilitative and performance services.

 2009–2017

 In 2009, the Core Performance brand opened the first Corporate Performance Center with Google, which had been previously contracted and staffed by Plus One Heath Management and then by Medifit Corporate Service prior.
 The company was named Fast Company "Most Innovative Company in Sports" in 2011, while the EXOS Training Center in AZ was ranked 4 among the top 10 MOST LUDICROUSLY EXPENSIVE GYMS.
 In 2012, EXOS supported training for 60 London Olympic Medalists, including 24 gold medal winners.
 The same year, EXOS trained 14 NFL 1st round draft picks and supported the LA Galaxy soccer team back to back MLS Cup wins.

 On December 18, 2014 EXOS acquired MediFit Corporate Services Inc.

 On April 20, 2017 EXOS extended their partnership with Adidas.